The Amalgamut: Writing and themes

 Inspiration and influences for the creation process was largely influenced by three main factors.
 The first was a 2 month cross-country road trip Patrick took prior to recording.
-Patrick found himself disgusted with the commercialization and homogenization of American culture, stating that he found himself "...sick and tired of seeing McDonald's, Burger King, Subway, on every single street."
+Patrick found himself disgusted with the commercialization and homogenization of American culture, stating that he found himself "sick and tired of seeing McDonald's, Burger King, Subway, on every single street."
 The reaction even led to the naming of the album; with The Amalgamut being a neologism of a portmanteau of "amalgam" and "gamut", with Patrick feeling that ultimately there should be "more focus on abstract thought and individualism, as opposed to everybody trying to be the same."
 Conversely, Patrick stated the album title had more positive connotations as well, with Patrick stating that he saw, through interacting with actual people, that America was, in fact, a melting pot of different races and origins, and that the term Amalgamut was also "a celebration of freedom".

 Secondly, Patrick was influenced by worldly issues, especially violence, towards the turn of the century.
 "The Missing", while technically written prior to the 9/11 Attacks, became all the more meaningful to Patrick after said events, as it captured many of his emotions and reactions to it.
-The track "Columind" was written in response to the Columbine High School massacre, where as "American Cliché" was more of a response to "how commonplace school violence has become".
+The track "Columind" was written in response to the Columbine High School massacre, whereas "American Cliché" was more of a response to "how commonplace school violence has become".

 Thirdly, the writing sessions were affected by Patrick's struggles with addiction, concerning alcohol, cigarettes, and drugs.
 While Patrick had struggled with it in the past, it became particularly bad upon dealing with the pressure of recording a follow-up to the platinum selling Title of Record.
 Patrick would stay up for multiple days at a time without sleep, spending entire days indulging in his addictions instead of working on the album.
 The album's first single, "Where Do We Go From Here" addressed said struggles; the track was self-referential in Patrick's struggles to create the album in the face of his addiction, knowing that the money being spent in the prolonged period, and the drugs being taken, were not sustainable activities.
 The track "God Damn Me" was written in between Patrick's blackouts one night when he was so heavily intoxictated that a friend kept on stopping in to wake him up to make sure he was still alive.
 In 2013, Patrick would reflect on the writing sessions, stating "I went through a music phase where I was writing as I experienced my life within drugs and alcohol....I cringe when I hear some of it because a lot of the lyrics I feel like ugh what was I thinking.
 There's a lot of stuff I would have changed if I had been a little bit more clear headed."